Coelancanth/LORE-LLM/docs/clustering_guide.md

 Tip: Improve prompts by injecting relevant concepts from the wiki keyword index (`knowledge/wiki_keyword_index.json`) and `knowledge_base.json` (from the `investigate` stage).
 Keep total prompt tokens reasonable and prefer bullet lists of concept IDs (e.g., `wiki:executor`) with one-line summaries.

+Global context: Consider a short system-style preamble reflecting the project's ethos (e.g., Pathologic’s surreal, stage-play tone).
+Keep it stable across batches.
+You can place this text in a reusable file (e.g., `config/<project>/global.context.md`) and include it at the top of your prompt template.

 ### 3. DeepSeek API (Automatic)

 **Setup:**